Find useful information on life with your little one

 Food, diet and exercise

-Handy guides to portion size and diet are available for two age groups:
+Handy guides to portion size and diet are available for two age groups.
+Both guides are two pages long and include visual guidance on food portion sizes for 1-2 & 3-4 years of age.

 The Change4Life Sugar Smart app is designed to show quickly and easily how much total sugar is in the things you’re buying, eating and drinking, to help you spot it more easily so you can make healthier choices and cut your sugar intake.
 Find the sugar smart app here..